UBC-Geography/computing-resources/version-control-systems/jupyterhub-private-repo.md

+---
-# Working with Private GitHub Repositories from JupyterHub
+title: Working with Private GitHub Repositories from JupyterHub
+---

 ## Using Fine-Grained Personal Access Tokens